transformerrohit/machine_learning/regression/1_simple_linear_regression/simple_linear_regression.md

 import matplotlib.pyplot as plt import pandas as pd
 ```
-numpy - mathematical tool to include any type of mathematics.
+-numpy - mathematical tool to include any type of mathematics.
 Also used to make arrays, only allowed input for Neural Network.
-matplotlib.pyplot - plot charts to visualize the results
+-matplotlib.pyplot - plot charts to visualize the results
-pandas - best library to import/manage datasets
+-pandas - best library to import/manage datasets

 ```python
 # Importing the dataset